railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 Creating the database
 ---------------------

-If you're using the GTK client, choose :menuselection:`Files --> Databases --> New database`  in the menu at the top left.
-Enter the super-administrator password, then the name of the new database you're creating.
+If you are using the GTK client, choose :menuselection:`Files --> Databases --> New database`  in the menu at the top left.
+Enter the super-administrator password, then the name of the new database you are creating.

 .. figure:: images/create_new_db_GTK.png
    :scale: 75